Optimal Variometer

 Most electrical variometers have been a disappointment.
 Until this year I have tested most of the common once and they are worse than any mechanical variometer.
 Even the once advertised as super accurate with G meters, inertial platform assisted etc are just not as good as a standard mechanical.
 A lot of competition pilots know this by experience and usually have a mechanical variometer in their panel.
 The strength with electrical variometers is that they can show accurate average climb.

 The issue with most electrical is that they can not be fast and stable at the same time.
 To make them stable they need to be very slow.
-They are also sensitive to very short disturbances in the pressure leading to error indication.

 Support me